jebbgrenham/Ui24r-pedalboard/README.md

 # Ui24r-pedalboard
-Allow a Raspberry Pi (or any SBC) to control a Soundcraft Ui24r using foot switches on GPIO
+Allow a Raspberry Pi (or any SBC) to control some critical functions on a Soundcraft Ui24r using foot switches on GPIO

+4 switches x 4 pages

+Pg1:
+-Mute All
+-Mute FX
+-Mute Group 1
+-Mute Group 2

+Pg2:
+-Mute Group 3
+-Mute Group 4
+-Mute Group 5
+-Mute Group 6

+Pg3
+-Fade up and play player
+-Fade down and pause player
+-Next track (player)
+-Multi track record toggle

+...or whatever you modfity the code to do.
+Thanks to Ferdinand Malcher (fmalcher) you can use their library to do nearly anything on the console.